ccaccioppo/Building-Intuition-for-DNS/README.md

 </p>

 <h1>Building Intuition for DNS</h1>
-In this lab, we will dig into as well as experiment on the Domain Name System (DNS) for the development of a greater comprehension of its operation in its role within the facilitation of network communication.
-Through many hands-on activities, we will improve our comprehension of DNS functionality.
-We will also improve our comprehension of its important task of converting domain names into IP addresses.<br />
+In this lab, we'll explore and experiment with the Domain Name System (DNS) to better understand how it works and its role in enabling network communication.
+Through hands-on activities, we'll deepen our knowledge of how DNS functions and its crucial job of translating domain names into IP addresses.<br />

 <h2>Environments and Technologies Used</h2>